 Staff should ensure that the manual handling risk has been assessed and documented where manual handling operations cannot be avoided.
 The risk assessments for regular tasks are available on AssessNet or from Site Manager.
-Further information on safe working procedures for manual handling is available in the CELT H&S Pack.
+Further information on risk assessment and safe working practice for manual handling is available in the CELT H&S Pack.

-Reduction of risk
+• Reduction of risk